-The East Tennessee State University graduate program in counseling is in the Human Development and Learning Department within the Clemmer College of Education.
+The East Tennessee State University graduate program in counseling is in the Department of Counseling and Human Services within the Clemmer College of Education.
 As part of ETSU, the counseling program is committed to diversity and does not discriminate against applicants or students based on age, sex, race, religion, national origin, disability, veteran status, or sexual orientation.

 The mission of the counseling program is to provide academic and clinical training to prepare students to function as knowledgeable, ethical, and effective community, higher education, marriage and family, and school counselors in a pluralistic society.
 Although each of our counseling faculty members have various specialties and interests, the faculty teaches and supervises across concentration areas and makes every attempt to focus on excellence in the preparation of professional counselors regardless of the setting in which they will be employed.
 Instruction in counseling is founded upon commitment to the following beliefs held by the counselor education faculty at East Tennessee State University:

 Counseling faculty is committed to creating teaching-learning environments that encourage the active participation of students.
 Students are invited to join faculty in advocating for clients’ and human rights and for professionalism which requires adequate reflection and careful consideration of the interest and welfare of the persons affected by their decisions.